quantumJLBass/boa-fraud/profiles/people/MUELLER, NATHAN W/MUELLER, NATHAN W.md

 image: https://www.realtor.com/realtor-com.png
 ```

 7400 CENTER ST, MENTOR, OH, 44060

 -- or --
 # Nathan Mueller

 Graduate Student

 Nathan Mueller a native of Edmonton, Alberta, Canada, is a fourth year student in the Doctoral Program in Philosophy.
 He received a BA in Philosophy from Creighton University in 2011 (magna cum laude) and an MA in Philosophy of Religion and Ethics from Biola University in 2015 (magna cum laude).
-While his research interests include philosophy of religion and philosophy of education, Nathan’s primary areas of research focus on issues in epistemology and metaphysics, and, in particular, social epistemology.
+While his research interests include philosophy of religion and philosophy of education, Nathan's primary areas of research focus on issues in epistemology and metaphysics, and, in particular, social epistemology.
 When he is not doing philosophy you can find Nathan running the trails in Cameron Park, road cycling, or drinking strong coffee.

 ![[profiles/people/MUELLER, NATHAN W/5b17b64f88e7d7a4a36c2a41e825727a_MD5.jpg]]